School Restart – Information for children and young people

 Will staff and pupils be tested for COVID-19?

-Anyone who feels ill and thinks they have COVID can book a test, you can find more information here: https://gov.wales/apply-coronavirus-test
+Anyone who feels ill and thinks they have COVID can book a test.

-What happens if someone at school tests positive for COVID-19?
+What happens if someone at school shows symptoms of COVID-19?

 What if I or someone I live with is shielding?

 - The Welsh Government advice to shield stopped on 16th of August.

 - If you were shielding up until then or if someone else in your household was shielding, they should now return to school in September, unless they have received professional medical advice otherwise.

 Will my parents or carers be fined if they choose not to send me to school?

 - From 14 September, school will be compulsory and all learners will return unless they have a medical/health reason not to, or if the advice at the time is that they should not attend school.

 - The Welsh Government will monitor the situation over the first half term.
 During this time, Welsh Government has taken the decision that parents won’t be fined but this will be under review.

 How will schools monitor attendance?